-• The licensed supervising professional shall provide case oversight and management of the treatment team by supervising and consulting with the beneficiary's team.
-The licensed supervising professional must also conduct regular meetings with family members to plan ahead, review the beneficiary's progress and make any necessary adjustments to the behavior treatment plan.
-Part of the supervision must be done in the presence of the beneficiary receiving treatment and state-certified assistant behavior analyst or the registered line technician.
+The licensed supervising professional shall provide case oversight and management of the treatment team by supervising and consulting with the recipient's member's team.
+The licensed supervising professional must also AmeriHealth Caritas Louisiana conduct regular meetings with family members to plan ahead, review the recipient's member's progress and make any necessary adjustments to the behavior treatment plan.
+Part of the supervision must be done in the presence of the recipient member receiving treatment and state-certified assistant behavior analyst or the registered line technician.
 Supervision shall be approved on a 2:10 basis that is two hours of supervision for every ten hours of therapy.
 Supervision will not be approved if the licensed supervising professional is delivering the direct therapy.

-- One-on-one supervision may by be conducted and billed simultaneously and concurrently with one-on-one therapeutic behavioral services.
-Supervision can only occur when a non-licensed professional is providing the therapeutic behavioral services. - The licensed supervising professional should supervise no more than 24 technicians a day.
+One on one supervision may by be conducted and billed simultaneously and concurrently with one-on-one therapeutic behavioral services.
+Supervision can only occur when a non-licensed professional is providing the therapeutic behavioral services.

+The licensed supervising professional should supervise no more than 24 technicians a day.
 More technicians may be supervised if a Certified Assistant Behavior Analysis (CaBA) is part of the professional support team or depending on the mix of needs in the supervisor's caseload.
 The licensed professional can supervise no more than 10 CaBAs.